National Coming Out Day

 “Coming Out” vs. “Inviting In”

 “Coming Out” has been the common term for someone who acknowledges being LGBTQ+ and it is used throughout our resources.
 However, it is important to note that this language centers the persons we are coming out to rather than us.
 It gives the impression that people who don’t identify as cisgender or heterosexual are hiding something from society, rather than acknowledging how homophobia and transphobia create an unwelcoming environment.
 When publicly identifying as LGBTQ+, you are inviting people into a part of your life that should be protected and celebrated.
 You are not asking for permission to be you.
-You control the narrative, as well as who and what you allow into your life.
+You control the narrative, and who and what you allow into your life.

 Remember, you are not alone.
 No matter where you are in your journey, we wish you a full, rich, authentic life — a life free from bias, discrimination and hate — and we are working hard every single day to make sure that is a reality for you and for everyone.
 We are gonna build a world where every LGBTQ+ person can be healthy, safe, liberated, celebrated and joyful in every area of our lives — without exception.
 Let’s do it together.